weaveworks/scope/README.md

 ### Extend and customize via plugins

-Add custom details or interactions for your hosts, containers, and/or processes by creating Scope plugins.
+Add custom details or interactions for your hosts, containers, and/or processes by creating Scope Plugins.
 Or, just choose from some that others have already written at the GitHub [Weaveworks Scope Plugins](https://github.com/weaveworks-plugins/) organization.

 ## <a name="getting-started"></a>Getting Started